-The community legacy of independence and determination continues to this day!
-Headwaters Alliance is intent on working creatively and collaboratively with all the many vested partners and stakeholders to continue to address the environmental concerns within the Willow Creek Watershed and the glorious headwaters of the Rio Grande.
+The community legacy of independence and determination continues to this day.
+HWA is actively engaged in working creatively and collaboratively with the many vested partners and stakeholders to continue to address the intrinsically linked environmental and economic concerns within the Willow Creek Watershed and the glorious headwaters of the Rio Grande.

 Headwaters Alliance will cultivate a sustainable environmental and economic future for the Rio Grande Headwaters through community engagement, restoration, education, and innovation.